RouninMedia/searchFilters-for-ashSearch/README.md

 To illustrate the format of **searchFilters** for `ashSearch`, here are some real-world examples of **searchFilters**:

 ### Example 1
-**searchFilters** which exclude German, Spanish, French and Russian language content and only include the index page of the `/safety-data-sheets/` folder:
+**searchFilters** which exclude German, Spanish, French and Russian language content and only include the index page at the root of the `/safety-data-sheets/` folder:

 ```json
 {